nataliapc/msx2daad/README.md

 	$> php bin/precomp.php dsk/DAAD.DDB include/daad_defines.h

+You can also use this feature using the makefile target:

+	$> make precomp

 #### **dsktool/dsktool.exe**
-A Linux/Win32 tool to create and manage disk images (FAT12) from commandline.
+A Linux/Win32 tool to create and manage disk images (FAT12) from command line.
 You can create disk images of 360Kb, 720Kb, 1440Kb and 2880Kb sizes.
 List, add, delete, and update files of your MSX-DOS disk images.